lararosekelley/cub/README.md

-#Cub, v0.1
+# Cub

-_Make quick Wolfram|Alpha queries from the terminal_
+*Make quick Wolfram Alpha queries from the terminal*

-###What is it?
+### What is it?

-A CLI for Wolfram|Alpha that allows you to ask anything and get an answer.
+A command line interface to Wolfram Alpha that allows you to ask anything and get an answer.
 Works on Unix-based operating systems (Mac OS, Linux).

-###How does it work?
+### How does it work?

-Cub uses the Wolfram|Alpha API to make queries using curl, retrieve an XML document, and display a nicely formatted output using xmllint.
+Cub uses the Wolfram Alpha API to make queries using curl, retrieve an XML document, and display a nicely formatted output using xmllint.

-###Setup:
+### Installation Guide

 1. Download the zip from here, or simply clone the repository.
+2. Make the `cub` file executable:

+        $ chmod +x /path/to/cub

-2. Extract the files and put them wherever you desire, then do this:
+3. Extract the files and put them wherever you want, then do this:

-		$ nano ~/.bash_profile
+		$ vi ~/.bashrc #or ~/.bash_profile, ~/.zshrc etc.

-3. From inside nano:
+4. From inside vi:

-		alias cub="sudo sh /path/to/cub.sh"
+		alias cub="./path/to/cub"

-4. Save the file and exit the terminal.
+5. Save the file and exit, then restart your shell.
-5. Now you can run the program by simply typing
+6. Now you can run the program by simply typing

 		$ cub

-6. But first, you need to get a Wolfram|Alpha ID.
+7. But first, you need to get a Wolfram|Alpha ID.
 Go to [http://products.wolframalpha.com/api/](http://products.wolframalpha.com/api/), and get an AppID to get 2000 free queries per month.
-7. Once you have your AppID, open up cub.sh and find this line near the top:
+8. Once you have your AppID, open up cub.sh and find this line near the top:

-		id="" #your appid here
+		id=$WOLFRAM_API_KEY #your appid here

-8. Enter your AppID, save the file, and you're all set!
+8. Replace what I have there with your AppID, save the file, and you're all set!

-###Screenshots
+### Screenshots

 ![one](img/one.png "one")

 ![two](img/two.png "two")

 ![three](img/three.png "three")

-######&copy; 2014 Ty-Lucas Kelley